Diana, Princess of Wales: Tribute

 Diana, Princess of Wales: Tribute is a 1997 compilation album released in memory of Diana, Princess of Wales, with participation from a great number of renowned artists.
 The proceeds from sales of the album went towards the Diana, Princess of Wales Memorial Fund charity created in her memory.

-The album, released on 2 December 1997 on double CD and cassette, brings together 36 songs from some of the biggest names in several genres of music, who dedicate both well-known and brand new material to the memory of Diana, Princess of Wales, who had died three months earlier, on 31 August 1997.
+The album, released on 1 December 1997 on double CD and cassette, brings together 36 songs from some of the biggest names in several genres of music, who dedicate both well-known and brand new material to the memory of Diana, Princess of Wales, who had died three months earlier, on 31 August 1997.

-The album notably omits Elton John's own tribute song to Diana, "Candle in the Wind 1997", a re-working of his earlier hit song of the 1970s.
+The album notably omits Elton John's own tribute song to Diana, "Candle in the Wind 1997", a re-working of his hit song from 1973 (originally about Marilyn Monroe).